lmwhitmore/NABOS2025-Release/README.md

 Data in the raw folder is the unprocessed data from the CTD system.
 Files are cast-by-cast as .hdr, .hex, .bl, and .xmlcon.
 When available, the calibration pdfs for each instrument are included in a subfolder within this file.

 ## SBE Stage
 Data in the SBE Stage folder have undergone preliminary processing through SBE Processing Tools.
 Files are cast-by-cast as processed file types: .btl, .cnv, avg.cnv, and .ros.
-The avg.cnvs are 1 m binned and are available as cast-by-cast xlsx files
+The avg.cnvs are 1 m binned and are available as cast-by-cast xlsx files...

+## Intermediate Stage
+Data in the Intermediat Stage folder have undergone all processing from the SBE Stage, plus oxygen sensor calibration.
+Data are available as combined (all casts) .xlsx, .csv, or .RDS file formats.

+## Final Stage
+Data in the Final Stage folder have undergone full QA/QC and include quality flags for all parameters.
+Please review the data report for this file to understand the changes and quality flag assignments.
+The data report is included directly in the Final Stage subfolder.